coi-dev/coi-specs/coi-client-spec.md

 Sending messages to a group is simple in principle: just send message to several participants that are defined in the `To` field.

+A group must at least contain one recipient, this can be just the same as the sender.
+This allows user to create specific channels for themselves, e.g. "tasks" or "ideas".

 Each group has an assigned ID.
 The group ID MUST only contain alphanumeric , minus and underline characters:  `[0-9A-Za-z_-]+`.
 A group ID MUST be case-sensitive and MUST contain at least 12 characters.

 To identify groups in replies from non-COI-compliant clients, the group ID is embedded into the message ID in the format `coi$group.<groupd ID>.<domain unique value>@<domain>`, e.g.